PUBERTY AND MENSTRUATION (puberty and girls on their period)

 Ovulation pain is thought to be due to:

 - Increased tension in the Graafian follicle or the ovary

 - Irritation of the peritoneum by the discharge of fluid and blood from the follicle

 - Muscle cramps in the caecum or pelvic colon

-Other menstrual disturbances include menstrual migraine and premenstrual tension .
-In menstrual migraine the headaches are localized to one area of the head.
+Other menstrual disturbances include a menstrual migraine and premenstrual tension.
+In a menstrual migraine, the headaches are localized to one area of the head.
 They are severe and incapacitating and may be accompanied by nausea and vomiting.
-They occur only during the periods and are , of course, cured temporarily by pregnancy although they may be become troublesome during lactation.
+They occur only during the periods and are, of course, cured temporarily by pregnancy although they may become troublesome during lactation.

-Pre-menstrual tension has a psychological or functional basis. it may be caused by undue anxiety , unhappy married life, psychomeurosis, etc. The symptoms include a feeling of bloatedness, headache, enlargement, congestion and pain in the breasts and oedema of the feet and ankles about seven to ten days before the onset of the periods.
+Pre-menstrual tension has a psychological or functional basis. it may be caused by undue anxiety, unhappily married life, psychoneurosis, etc. The symptoms include a feeling of bloatedness, headache, enlargement, congestion, and pain in the breasts and oedema of the feet and ankles about seven to ten days before the onset of the periods.
 Usually, the symptoms are relieved by the onset of the menstrual flow.puberty and girls on their period

 In the treatment of pre-menstrual tension correction of the environmental causal factor is important.
 Elimination of retained fluids with diuretics may help.
 Occasionally hormones may help.